Attorney & Certified Mediator Elizabeth Turner

-Elizabeth Turner is a 1994 graduate of the University of Washington School of Law and immediately began a successful solo practice focusing on family law, elder law (including complex guardianships, trusts, and litigation), and civil litigation.
+Elizabeth Turner is a 1994 graduate of the University of Washington School of Law and for many years had a successful solo practice focusing on family law, elder law (including complex guardianships, trusts, and litigation), and civil litigation.

-In April 2003 she began serving as a Disciplinary Counsel for the Washington State Bar Association on a part-time or contract basis, and in November 2007 she joined the WSBA staff full-time staff as Assistant General Counsel.
-When former General Counsel Bob Welden retired in September 2011, Elizabeth took over the reins of the WSBA’s Lawyers’ Fund for Client Protection and administered the Fund through January 2014, when she returned to private practice and now limits her practice to alternative dispute resolution.
+In April 2003 she began serving as a Disciplinary Counsel for the Washington State Bar Association on a part-time or contract basis, and in November 2007 she joined the WSBA staff full-time as Assistant General Counsel.
+In January 2014 Elizabeth returned to private practice and now limits her practice to alternative dispute resolution.

 - Washington State Bar (November 1994)

 - Western District of Washington (February 1995)

 - 9th Circuit Court of Appeals (September 2010)

 - Washington Mediation Association (2016 – present) – Certified Mediator